Recommendations & Conclusions

 The Government is right to emphasise the potential societal and economic benefits to be won from the strategic deployment of AI.
 However, as our interim Report highlighted, the challenges are as clear as the potential benefits, and these benefits cannot be realised without public trust in the technology.

-Government response.
 The government agrees on the importance of public trust in AI for economic benefits and states its intention to introduce targeted legislation to establish binding requirements on companies developing the most powerful AI systems.
-This legislation aims to strengthen public …
+This legislation aims to strengthen public trust, reduce regulatory uncertainty, and …

 Department for Science, Innovation and Technology